j69/configs/README.md

-# pycharm_ce
+# pycharm
-my configuration for Pycharm CE
+my configuration for Pycharm